Point, Segment and Count: A Generalized Framework for Object Counting: Experiments

 \subsubsection{Quantitative Results}

-We evaluate the proposed \methodname on the crowded class-agnostic counting dataset FSC-147~\cite{ranjan2021learning}, under the setting of few-shot and zero-shot object counting.
-As a detection-based counting method, we also evaluate the performance of the object detection datasets, FSC-147~\cite{ranjan2021learning} and FSCD-LVIS~\cite{nguyen2022few}, annotated by~\cite{nguyen2022few}.
+We evaluate the proposed \methodname on the crowded class-agnostic counting dataset FSC-147~\cite{yang2018learning}, under the setting of few-shot and zero-shot object counting.
+As a detection-based counting method, we also evaluate on the object detection datasets, FSC-147~\cite{yang2018learning} and FSCD-LVIS~\cite{nguyen2022few}.

 \paragraph{Results on few-shot object counting.} In the few-shot counting scenario, each image provides three bounding box annotations of exemplar objects, which are used to count the target object in this image.
 Example images are cropped from input image and used to extract CLIP image embeddings as classification weights.
 Tab.~\ref{tab:fewshot_results} shows the quantitative comparisons with recent state-of-the-art methods, including detection-based and density-based methods.